Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Data-driven selection of the regularization parameter

-with $\Upsilon(\lambda)$ satisfying the recursive formula
+with $\Upsilon_i(\lambda)$ satisfying the recursive formula

-and $\Upsilon_0(\lambda) = (n_1/p) (\hat{\varphi}(-\lambda) - (1-p/n_1)/\lambda)$, where $\frakM_i$ is a consistent estimator of the $i$th population spectral moment $\int \tau^i dF^{\Sigma_\infty}(\tau)$, given in Lemma 1 of \cite{bai2010estimation}.
-The formula is deduced in \citet{li2020high} using Lemma 3 of \citet{ledoit2011eigenvectors}.
+and $\Upsilon_0(\lambda) = (n_2/p) (\hat{\varphi}_p(-\lambda) - (1-p/n_2)/\lambda)$, where $\frakM_i$ is a consistent estimator of the $i$th population spectral moment $\int \tau^i dF^{\Sigma_p}(\tau)$, given in Lemma 1 of \cite{bai2010estimation}.
+The above formula was derived in \citet{li2020high} using Lemma~3 of \citet{ledoit2011eigenvectors}, where consistency of the estimator $\hat{\xi}_p(\lambda)$ is also established.
 In this paper, we restrict to the case $r=2$ which requires only $\frakM_0 = 1$ and $\frakM_1 = p^{-1}\tr(\bW_2)$.
 There are several considerations that guides this choice of $r$.
-First, for $r=2$, all quantities involved in estimating $\hat{\xi}(\lambda)$ can be computed explicitly without requiring knowledge of higher order moments of the observations.
-Also, the corresponding estimating equations are more stable as they do not involve higher order spectral moments.
+First, for $r=2$, all quantities involved in estimating $\hat{\xi}_p(\lambda)$ can be computed explicitly without requiring knowledge of higher order moments of the observations.
+Also, the corresponding estimating equations are more stable as they do not involve higher-order spectral moments.
 Secondly, the choice of $r=2$ yields a significant, yet nontrivial, concentration of the prior covariance in the directions of the leading eigenvectors of $\Sigma_p$.
 Finally, the choice $r=2$ leads to a quadratic polynomial, which accommodates both convex and concave shapes.
 For extensions to $r>2$, we refer to Lemma 1 of \citet{bai2010estimation} for the construction of $\frakM_i$ for $i\geq 2$.